microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Transactable Offer.md

 ### Next Steps

-One of the next steps in the partner journey is to make the offer **[Co-Sell Ready and meet Azure IP Co-Sell Incentive Requirements](/PartnerResources/skilling/partner-onboarding-academy/cosell).**
+The next steps in your partner journey is to make the offer **[Co-Sell Ready and meet Azure IP Co-Sell Incentive Requirements](/PartnerResources/skilling/partner-onboarding-academy/cosell).**